 Time to begin pouring!
 You will want to pour very slowly so that your candle doesn’t have a caved in “hole” on top which affects the overall look.
 Make sure to leave an inch or so at the top of the candle and you need to let cool for two days before it is ready to be burned.
 You can also add a personal label using your own printer and sticker paper.

-- •CONSTRUCTION: The molds are divided into two parts: the body and the lid, to make it easier to comfortably take a candle out.
+- CONSTRUCTION: The molds are divided into two parts: the body and the lid, to make it easier to comfortably take a candle out.
 Candle molds are for paraffin, wax, beeswax.
-The molds are extremely durable.
-Will last a lifetime.

 You can find the finished product on my sustainable online candles shop (farroutscents.com)